go-mesquite/Mesquite/README.md

 # Mesquite
-A simple full stack web framework in Go
+A full stack web framework in Go built for rapidly prototyping majestic monoliths

 Traditional web development is overly complicated for the majority of projects.
 This framework offers a robust way to quickly build websites with modern ideas.